 Stand-alone switches are commonly used to build small business networks.
 However, when handling burgeoning networks, you may find that managing individual switches and adding new switches is a complex process.
-In this case, you may consider implementing stackable switches to simplify and increase the capacity of the network.
-Here recommends FS S5900-24S stackable 10GB switch to expand your network.
-So what is a stackable switch and how to stack multiple switches together?
-We’ll analyze it in details.
+In this case, you may consider implementing the stackable switch to simplify and increase the capacity of the network.
+Then what is a stackable switch and how to stack multiple switches together?
+Here will take FS S5900-24S stackable 10GB switch as an example to discuss these topics.

 Figure 1: FS S5900-24S Stackable Managed Switch

-Stackable switches or stacking switches are a type of switch designed to be stacked on top of one another.
+The stackable switch or stacking switch is a type of switch designed to be stacked on top of one another.
 Stacking allows you to manage multiple switches as a single entity and provides increased bandwidth between the switches.
-Stackable switches can be placed in networking closets and stand alone as a whole unit.
-The feature sets of stackable switches vary depending on vendor and platform.
+The stackable switch can be placed in networking closets and stand alone as a whole unit.
+This feature sets of stackable switches vary depending on vendor and platform.
 Most stackable switches support advanced functions like QoS, multicasting, and VLAN management.

 Stacking a group of network switches can not only simplify management but also enhance switching capacity.
 The switching capacity or the port density of a stack is the sum of the combined switches.
 For example, when you stack four 24-port switches, you will get one large 96-port switch when it comes to configuration.
 All these switches in the stack share a single IP address for remote administration instead of each stack unit having its own IP address.